scribe-security/docs/docs/use-cases/software-producer/building-secure-software/complying-security-standards.md

 ---
 sidebar_label: "Complying with security standards"
+title: Complying with security standards
 sidebar_position: 4
 ---

-# Complying with security standards

 Scribe can help assess your compliance gaps for every software build run.
 To assess these gaps, you must first [connect Scribe to your SCM](../../../how-to-run-scribe/ci-integrations/github#connecting-scribeapp-to-your-organizational-github-account) and your [CI platform](../../../how-to-run-scribe/ci-integrations/).